rubengamboa/python-data-science-projects/manuscript/chapter-03.md

 A text file is made up of many lines by an end-of-line marker, which can be either a carriage return (CR) followed by a newline (NL) or a single newline, depending on your operating system.
 In Python, carriage return is written as `"\r"` and newline as `"\n"`, so for example the string `"fred\nsally"` consists of two lines, one with `"fred"` on it, and the next one with '"sally"'.
 Note that "\n" refers to only *one* character, not two.
 It is the single character *NL* (or newline), not the characters *backslash* followed by the character *n*.

 W> In this section, we are discussing one of Python's mechanisms for reading  *text files*, which are especially simple.

- However, text files do not contain any formatting or images, so it is impossible to italicize some words or to make other words bolded, and there is also no way to include a figure inside a text file.
-In particular, files formatted with *Microsoft Word* are **not** text files, and neither are spreadsheets, image files, or movies.
+However, text files do not contain any formatting or images, so it is impossible to italicize some words or to make other words bold, and there is also no way to include a figure inside a text file.
+In particular, files formatted with *Microsoft Word* are **not** text files, and neither are spreadsheets, image files, audio files, or movies.
 The methods we describe in this section cannot be used to read those files.

 For concreteness, let's say that there is a file called "poem.txt" that has the following lines from Coleridge's *Kubla Khan*:

 {style=poem}
 ~~~~~~
     In Xanadu did Kubla Khan
     A stately pleasure-dome decree:
     Where Alph, the sacred river, ran
     Through caverns measureless to man
       Down to a sunless sea.
 ~~~~~~

 To read this file in Python, you must perform essentially three tasks: